Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Classical Rotation Number

 \end{lemm}

-An important fact is that the \emph{rationality} of $w_I$ is well defined (i.e. preserved by Möbius transformations).
-This is easy to understand from the dynamical viewpoint, since a rational rotation number is equivalent to a periodic Hamiltonian flow for the vector field $\ham{H}$ on the Liouville torus, which is of course independent of the choice of action-angle coordinates.
-Actually, the orbit of a (projective) rational rotation number under (projective) Möbius transformations is the whole set of (projective) rational numbers: if $[w_I]=[p:q]$ where $(p,q)$ are either co-prime integers, or $(1,0)$, or $(0,1)$, then we can find integers $u,v$ such that $pu + qv = 1$.
-Let $A=
+An important fact is that the rank of the components of $w_I$ over the \emph{rationals} (when $n=2$, this is simply the rationality of $w_I$) is well defined (i.e. preserved by $\textup{SL}(n,\ZM)$ transformations).
+This is easy to understand from the dynamical viewpoint; when $n=2$, a rational rotation number is equivalent to a periodic Hamiltonian flow for the vector field $\ham{H}$ on the Liouville torus, which is of course independent of the choice of action-angle coordinates.
+In higher dimensions, the rank over $\QM$ gives the dimension of the sub-torus where the dynamics takes place.